 Most mobile app developers select an ad network that also functions as an app monetization platform to help them easily generate revenue from high-quality mobile ads.
 These platforms typically support developers in marketing, monetizing, and analyzing their apps.
 The following popular platforms offer a variety of tools for app monetization.

-Top app monetization platforms:
+Best app monetization platforms

 Adjust and mobile app monetization

 At Adjust, we help app developers accurately measure in-app monetization with our User-Level Ad Revenue.
 You can easily view the exact amount of revenue specific users generate, the channels they come from, and other user behavior information.
 User-Level Ad Revenue provides even more granular insights regarding user engagement with different ads, ad placements, and ad products.
-This information enables our clients to optimize their user acquisition strategy.
+This information enables our clients to optimize their user acquisition (UA) strategy.